dayjs/dayjs-website/docs/display/difference.md

 date1.diff('2018-06-05', 'month') // 7
 ```

 Units are case insensitive, and support plural and short forms.
+Note, short forms are case sensitive.

 #### List of all available units